germanProgq/Download_Upload_Socials/reels_shorts/shorts_to_reels/README.md

-# Shorts_To_Reels
+# shorts_to_reels

-**Shorts_To_Reels** is a Python-based automation tool designed to seamlessly download YouTube Shorts and upload them as Instagram Reels.
+**shorts_to_reels** is a Python-based automation tool designed to seamlessly download YouTube Shorts and upload them as Instagram Reels.
 By leveraging powerful libraries like `instagrapi`, `yt-dlp`, and `ffmpeg-python`, this tool simplifies the process of curating and sharing short-form video content across platforms.

 ## Table of Contents